alex21738/Image_Classification-American_Sign_Language/README.md

 The graphic below shows distributions of letters in training set.
 ![Distributions_of_letters_in_training_set.png](Distributions_of_letters_in_training_set.png)
-The above graphic shows distributions of letters in training set.

 The graphic below shows distributions of letters in test set.
 ![Distributions_of_letters_in_test_set.png](Distributions_of_letters_in_test_set.png)

+The graphic below is an example image transfered from training set csv.